 The IIJA authorized \$1.2 trillion of transportation and infrastructure spending, with \$550 billion going towards new investments and programs and the rest budgeted for continued investment in existing vital infrastructure.
 Under the IIJA, the six key states in which we operate will receive an aggregate of \$76.4 billion in additional federal funds for infrastructure projects announced as of June 11, 2024.
 According to PCA, each dollar invested in public construction (defined by PCA to include public buildings, highways & streets, military/public security, conservation, sewer systems and water supply systems) results in approximately 3.0 times higher consumption of cement when compared to the residential or non-residential buildings, on average over the last ten years.

 According to the PCA, the IIJA is expected to require approximately 52 million tons of cement over the next five years across the United States, with 39% of that volume going to the construction and renovation of roads, bridges and other major projects, which we expect will result in increased demand for cement, aggregates and related products.
 As of May 13, 2024, improvements and repairs are underway on more than 257,000 miles of roads and 13,000 bridges across the United States, and over \$300 billion is expected to be invested in roads and bridges over the life of the IIJA.

 In addition to federal funding, we are witnessing increased investment from state and local governments for infrastructure construction and renovation.
 According to the Florida Department of Transportation ("FDOT"), the DOT has allocated \$65.8 billion to Florida over the next five years, independent of the IIJA and mostly dependent on state funds.
 This five-year budget is a key component in ensuring that Florida's transportation network continues to support the state's economic growth and improve mobility for a population that surpassed 23 million as of April 1, 2024 according to the Florida Demographic Estimating Conference.
-This funding is expected to contribute to continued widening and improvement of I-75, I-95, I-4 and other major highways to reduce congestion and improve freight mobility; the expansion of rail systems for freight and people transport after the success of the Brightline high speed passenger rail system (with additional stops and further expansion into Tampa); port and airport modernizations to enhance major seaports and airports, such as Port Miami, Port Everglades, Port Tampa Bay, Miami International Airport and Orlando International Airport; resilience initiatives including enhancements to better handle hurricanes and flooding risks; and the largest expenditure to date on the restoration of the Everglades and the construction of the Everglades Agricultural Area, which is expected to be the largest reservoir in the United States.
+This funding is expected to contribute to continued widening and improvement of I-75, I-95, I-4 and other major highways to reduce congestion and improve freight mobility; the expansion of rail systems for freight and people transport after the success of the Brightline high speed passenger rail system (with additional stops and further expansion into Tampa); port and airport modernizations to enhance major seaports and airports, such as Port Miami, Port Everglades, Port Tampa Bay, Miami International Airport and Orlando International Airport; resilience initiatives including enhancements to better handle hurricanes and flooding risks; and the largest expenditure to date on the restoration of the Everglades Agricultural Area, which is expected to be the largest reservoir in the United States.
+Additionally, since the inception of the Resilient Florida Program in 2021, which facilitates investments into infrastructure to protect Florida's inland waterways, coastlines and shores, spending has reached \$1 billion.